sinonjs/sinon/CONTRIBUTING.md

 - `test-pkg-browser-esm` validates `pkg/sinon-esm.js` in a browser module context.
 - `test-pkg-browser-global` validates `pkg/sinon.js` as a browser global.

 These tests are mandatory for any source-layout refactors or API changes.
-Any intentional API change must update the manifest in `test/distribution/public-api-manifest.json`.
+Any intentional API change must update the manifest in `test/distribution/public-api-manifest.json` with explicit reviewer sign-off.
+Source format and build-system changes are allowed only when `npm run test-contract` remains green.

 ### Compiling a built version